 Flit with the Fairies

 Free children’s imaginations with a party that will let them play the part of magical, woodland creatures for a day.
 Kid tested, Mother Nature approved!

-- To Eat: Try making sandwich wrap “snail shells” by using tortillas and the filling ingredients of your choice.
-Fill the wraps with cheeses, meats, or peanut butter and jelly.
-Once the fillings have been spread across the wrap’s surface, roll it up, slice and serve.
-Trail mix filled with nuts, raisins, and twig-like pretzel sticks is another yummy, nature-inspired offering.
+- To Eat: Try making sandwich wrap “snail shells” with tortillas and filling ingredients of your choice.
+Fill the wraps with cheeses and meat or peanut butter and jelly.
+Trail mix filled with nuts, raisins and twig-like pretzel sticks is another yummy, nature-inspired offering.

-- For Party Favors: Let guests take home their crafty woodland creations and the fairy wings that you’ve already provided.
+- Party Favors: Everyone can take home their crafty woodland creations and the fairy wings you’ve already provided.